The most rigorous way to learn programming

 Gordon Zhu

-Previously at Google, University of Pennsylvania
+Previously at Google, Penn

 Gordon founded Watch and Code in 2014.
 Previously, he was at Google, where he worked in engineering, product management, and marketing.
 He studied economics at the University of Pennsylvania.